 The evolution of this snake’s “spider tail” didn’t happen overnight.
 Over time, the end of its tail developed into a perfect decoy.
 The tail tip mimics the movements of a real spider, wiggling in such a lifelike way that it tricks birds into swooping down, expecting an easy meal.
 Instead, they become the snake’s prey.

 Research has shown that the snake spends about a third of its time waving its tail in ambush, a highly effective hunting strategy that specifically targets migrating birds unfamiliar with its tactics.
+It is also considered one of the most dangerous desert animals for humans, as its poison, although not fatal, can be extremely dangerous!

 The Evolution of a Perfect Lure